 EPA Should Protect People, Not Polluters

-In response, on October 14, 2020, six public health and environmental justice organizations submitted a petition to the Environmental Protection Agency (EPA) demanding that it take long overdue action to address Per- and Polyfluoroalkyl Substances (PFAS) pollution in North Carolina Cape Fear communities.
+Six North Carolina community and environmental justice groups public submitted a petition to the Environmental Protection Agency (EPA) beginning Oct.
+2020 demanding that it take long overdue action to address Per- and Polyfluoroalkyl Substances (PFAS) pollution in North Carolina Cape Fear communities.
 The petition asks EPA to use its authority under the Toxic Substances Control Act (TSCA) to require Chemours to fund comprehensive health and environmental testing on PFAS manufactured at its production facility in Fayetteville.
 Chemours is a spinoff of Dupont, a company with a legacy of contaminating communities with dangerous PFAS.

 Meet the Co-Petitioners